cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-reporting-microbial-analysis-reports-with-microbiomestat.md

 * `group.var`: The name of the variable of primary interest.
 * `test.adj.vars`: Names of columns in the metadata containing covariates to be adjusted for in statistical tests and models.
 Default is NULL, which indicates no covariates are adjusted for in statistical testing.
-* `vis.adj.vars`: Names of columns in the metadata containing covariates to visualize in plots, in addition to the primary variables of interest such as groups.
-Default is NULL, which indicates only the primary variables of interest will be visualized without additional covariates.
+* `vis.adj.vars`: For alpha and beta diversity visualization functions, the `vis.adj.vars` parameter designates the column names in the metadata that correspond to covariates.
+When covariates are specified, `vis.adj.vars` will adjust the `alpha.obj` and `dist.obj` accordingly, resulting in an alpha diversity index and a distance matrix that have been modified to account for the additional covariates.
 * `strata.var`: Variable to stratify the data in visualization by (optional).
 * `subject.var`: Variable name used for subject identification.
 * `time.var`: Variable name used for time points.